 Sciatica and how to treat it

-Sciatica, one of the more commonly repeated ‘Google diagnoses”, but what does it actually mean?
+One of the more commonly repeated ‘Google diagnoses” is sciatica.
+But what does it actually mean?

 Sciatica is a debilitating condition in which the patient experiences pain and/or paresthesias in the distribution of the sciatic nerve or an associated lumbosacral nerve root

-You are just as likely to develop sciatica as a man or woman, with an annual incidence of 1-5%.
-Sciatica occurs more frequently in truck drivers and machinery operators (mainly jobs that requires a person to adopt an awkward position), particularly if you are in your 40s.
+You are just as likely to develop sciatica as a man or woman.
+It has with an annual incidence of 1-5%.
+It also occurs more frequently in truck drivers and machinery operators (mainly jobs that requires a person to adopt an awkward position), particularly if you are in your 40s.

 In clinic, patients presenting with sciatica typically come in complaining of a deep, burning pain in the buttock, alongside an altered sensation (and sometimes a heaviness) in the same side of the leg with occasional weakness.
 I’m commonly asked what exercises the patient should be doing to prevent sciatica.
 The answer to this is, if you have no prior symptoms, strenuous physical activity.
 However, if you have symptoms then physical activity can make it worse – be careful and always seek professional help before carrying out any treatments.